thomasperi/sandbox-clone/README.md

 console.log(isBoxed()); // -> false
 ```

+### Notes about the sandboxed `fs` methods:

+- Several methods are not yet tested.

+- The real `access` methods don't write to the filesystem, but they're sandboxed anyway, because the methods provide information about what can and can't be written by either issuing an error or not.
+The sandboxed versions are aware of the `mode` argument and sandbox accordingly.

+- The sandboxed `open` methods are unaware of the integer values for the `flags` parameter.
+I haven't spent the time to understand exactly which combinations would result in a file possibly being written, and so it doesn't even try.
+The methods *are* aware of the string flags (`'a'`, `'a+'`, `'as'`, etc.) and sandbox accordingly.

+- The real `lchmod` methods are only implemented on MacOS, so the sandboxed versions are untested.

+- The real `chown` methods are sandboxed but untested, because they require elevated privileges.

+- Methods that expect file descriptors instead of paths can't be sandboxed.

+- Methods that only read from the filesystem but don't write are not sandboxed.

 ## `clonebox()`

 Clones a directory for file manipulation during tests.
 Returns an object with methods for managing the directory.